mfranberg/svsim/README.md

 ## svsim_pipeline.py

 All of the above scripts are combined in a single script called svsim_pipeline.py.
-To generate mapped reads for a normal (*genome.fa*) and mutated genome, where the mutated genome has structural variations defined in *variations.txt*, with 50 coverage and the default library distribution using *dwgsim* do:
+To generate mapped reads for normal (*genome.fa*) and mutated contigs, where the mutated contigs has structural variations defined in *variations.txt*, with 50 coverage and the default library distribution using *dwgsim* do:

     > python svsim_pipeline.py -t dwgsim -c 50 genome.fa variations.txt output_dir/

-The ouput directory now contains the mutated genome, the unmapped read pairs and the mapped read pairs:
+The ouput directory now contains the mutated contigs, the unmapped read pairs and the mapped read pairs:

     > ls output_dir/
-    indel_genome.fa
+    donor_contigs.fa
-    mapped_indel.bam
+    mapped_donor.bam
     mapped_normal.bam
-    reads_indel_pe1.fa
+    reads_donor_pe1.fa
-    reads_indel_pe2.fa
+    reads_donor_pe2.fa
     reads_normal_pe1.fa
     reads_normal_pe2.fa